 Cash Transfers by Armored Car.

-All currency to be shipped will be double counted and strapped under dual control, and the straps will be initialed by each person.
+All currency to be shipped will be double-counted and strapped under dual control, and the straps will be initialed by each person.

 Currency will not be released for shipment until armored car personnel have been positively identified.